wpexpertsio/Post-SMTP/readme.txt

 == ⚡ Features That Make Post SMTP Stand Out ==
 ✅ **Quick Setup Wizard:** Easy-to-use and powerful 3-Step Setup Wizard for quick SMTP configuration.

+✅ **SPF, DKIM & DMARC Checks:** Keep an eye on domain’s reputation with out built-in Spam Score Checker that looks at your DNS records..

 ✅ **Detailed Email Logs:** Quickly view, filter, and check the status of all your WordPress emails and error messages with a simple click, ensuring your email logs are always up to date.

 ✅ **Post SMTP Mobile App [NEW]:** You get an App for monitoring your WordPress emails on the go.
 You can connect multiple WordPress sites, view detailed email logs, check email errors, and resend them with a single tap directly from your mobile.